Austria turns down DIY millionaire's art collection

 The proposed acquisition of one of Europe's biggest modern art collections, housed in a museum in the northern Vienna suburb of Klosterneuburg, met with criticism from many corners despite Austria's self-image as an art-loving nation.

-Critics argued that the collection, valued at up to 250 million euros ($344 million), was of mixed quality and the money could have been better spent on causes like saving the recently scrapped Science Ministry.
+Critics argued that the collection, valued at up to 250 million euros, was of mixed quality and the money could have been better spent on causes like saving the recently scrapped Science Ministry.

 Saving jobs is a top political priority in Austria, which has the lowest jobless rate in the European Union.